APT PitchFest 2019 Submission Materials & Guidelines

 - Projects participating in APT PitchFest are required to acknowledge the program’s support through the placement of APT’s logo in the project’s final credits and in ancillary and promotional material.

-- If the entry is successful in being distributed by APT, independent producers will need to secure a presenting station or APT Presentations for APT Exchange distribution.
+- If the entry is successful in being distributed by APT Exchange, independent producers will need to secure a presenting station or APT Presentations.

 - Applications may be deemed unacceptable if they are longer than requested four pages.